2ArounD/Pi-SqueezeDet/README.md

 To test the models on a Raspberry Pi, scripts to convert a trained and pruned model to the tflite format are included as well.

-- First run the script lite-saved-model.py with the appropiate paths in the script.
+- First run the script lite-saved-model.py with the appropriate paths in the script.
 This will create a tensorflow SavedModel of the network with the right inputs and outputs.

-- Then run the script lite-tflite-model.py with the appropiate paths in the script.
+- Then run the script lite-tflite-model.py with the appropriate paths in the script.
 This will convert the tensorflow SavedModel to a tflite model.

 To use a tflite model on a Raspberry Pi, the Raspberry Pi had Raspian Buster Lite as OS and had the following packages installed: